Sutfield House, White Street, Martham

 1842 Tithe Award map

-The next event we can look at is the 1842 Tithe Award and its accompanying map shown on the left.
+The area covering Sutfield House in the 1842 Tithe Award is shown on its accompanying map on the left.
 This was drawn because the Tithe Commutation Act of 1836 required that payments of tithes in the form of farm produce should be replaced by money payments.
 Tithe was a tax, which was paid to the local church.
 Tithe maps generally show the boundaries of woods, fields, roads, waterways and buildings.
 This copy of the Norfolk map shows White Street towards the Village Green end and on the left Sutfield House as plot Nos.
 343 & 343a being house, garden, land and pasture.
 The schedule that accompanies the map lists the plots as being owned and occupied by Thomas S Rising.
 Plot 343 was listed as consisting of one acre, two rods and 10 perches in area and his annual contribution to the Vicar and Church required him to pay 5s 41/2d per annum (about 27p in today’s money).

 1845 White’s Directory – see appendix SU03